vmware/vcf-security-and-compliance-guidelines/security-configuration-hardening-guide/cloud-foundation/9.1/README.md

 The audience for the VCF Security Configuration Guide is VMware Cloud Foundation and VMware vSphere Foundation customers who have implemented this software directly.
 There are many engineered data center & hybrid cloud infrastructure products that implement VMware infrastructure products as part of their solutions.
 If this describes you, please check with those products' support before implementing these ideas.

-This guidance evolves and will continue to expand to cover all VMware Cloud Foundation components, as well as to include compliance-oriented guidance aimed at assisting auditors.
+This guidance covers additional VMware Cloud Foundation components over time.
 Additional guidance for US Department of Defense and related users can be found in our DISA STIG and DISA STIG Readiness Guides.

 ## Downloading the Latest Version